Five & Alive: Healthcare services

 Five & Alive has estimated that over 3.5 million deaths of mothers and children have occurred due to malnutrition, or "undernutrition", and has stated that for children, ensuring access to health and nutritional sustenance during the first 1,000 days from conception to age two can break the cycle of malnutrition.

 Five & Alive provided services include ensuring access to immunization and vaccination, and water and sanitation.
-Additional services include access to basic education, primarily for young girls.
-Five & Alive promotes a set of interventions that includes breastfeeding, kangaroo mother care, and delayed bathing.
+Five & Alive promotes a set of interventions.

 Partnerships

 Five & Alive collaborated with the magazine Condé Nast Traveler, in which they offered financial support through their Five & Alive Fund in addition to print coverage in support of Five & Alive's marketing campaigns.
-As a founding partner of the Condé Nast Traveler Five & Alive Fund, Crystal Cruises has raised over $180,000.
 Assistance has included the distribution of child survival packages in Uganda and assistance in training healthcare workers to provide diagnoses and treatments to children in Cameroon.
-They also provide an opportunity for travelers to donate financially and purchase merchandise in their onboard retail shops.

 Partnerships with Blackberry Farm and The Inn at Little Washington have led to several fundraising events.
-Appetite for Life dinners at Blackberry Farm in 2009 and 2010 raised over $160,000 towards Five & Alive's initiatives in Haiti, while events at the Inn at Little Washington raised over $650,000.
-The program has been promoted by Ashley Judd, Molly Sims, Anna Kournikova, and Mandy Moore.
+Appetite for Life dinners at Blackberry Farm in 2009 and 2010 raised money towards Five & Alive's initiatives in Haiti, while events at the Inn at Little Washington raised a significant amount.